Fionn-Mc/2023-CA216-Myshell/readme.md

 ## Other notes
 There are supporting exercises to help you with the project.
 You will find them all under  [Lab04/05 on the Loop CA216 Site](https://loop.dcu.ie/mod/book/view.php?id=2054177).
 Use Git regularly and commit versions of your code often.

+Shell:
+    This is a typed interface with which you can interface with a computer through commands.

+Commands:

+-clr:
+    clears the interface of previously generated or typed text

+-dir:
+    lists the files in the current folder

+-quit:
+    ends the program

+-cd (directory):
+    changes the current workind directory or folder to the specified directory

+-environ:
+    lists all of the environment strings

+Name: Fionn McCloskey
+Student Number: 21445606
+I acknowledge the DCU Academic Integrity Policy